spellbook/spellbook-archive/docs/styleguide.md

 foo = ->
 ```

+### Quotes

-- _Always_ use single quotes _unless_ it is a string with string interpolation or it has punctuation that requires escaping.
+_Always_ use single quotes _unless_ it is a string with string interpolation or it has punctuation that requires escaping.

 ```coffeescript
 # BAD